venus-lang/venus_old/docs/reference/types.md

 // run base
 // Run Derived
 ```

+Note: You can only override methods annotated with `virtual`.

 You can call a method of base type in sub type with `super.method()`.